Home

 For example, plants can become chlorotic (yellowing of the leaves) from piercing-sucking insects, plant diseases, nutrient deficiencies, herbicides and air pollution.

-It may take you awhile to become intuitive and knowledgeable about your garden.
-With Insectipedia Insect Pest Finder you can more quickly identify most garden and orchard insect pests.
+It may take you awhile to become intuitive and knowledgeable about your garden and insect identification.

-Before using Insectipedia Insect Pest Finder get as much information about the damage as possible.
-Ask your self these questions:
+Its essential to get as much information about the damage as possible.

 1. What part of the plant has damage?
 Look at the leaves, stems and sometimes you may need to check the roots.